thisisyomans/robotirade/README.md

 ### Prerequisites/Development Environment (for messing with the code)

-What things you need to install/mess with the software and how to install them.
+What things you need to mess with or install the software and how to install them.
 The easiest way to go about this is to clone the repository from here (or from your own fork) and set up the following things within the directory created from the clone.